GstavRocha/Py_goTrends/README.md

 2. On the home page, you will see the top Google Trends search terms for the configured region.
 3. You can adjust the region and other parameters in the backend logic according to your needs.

-## 5. Customization ##
+## 5. Customization (incomplete description)
-<p>This project serves as a foundation for building a more complete application using Ionic React, FastAPI, and Google Trends.
-You can customize it by adding additional features such as charts or filters or expanding its functionality to include more Google Trends data or features.</p>
+<p>This project provides a solid foundation for building a more comprehensive application using Ionic React, FastAPI, and Google Trends.
+You can customize and enhance the application in several ways:.</p>

+* UI/UX: Customize the frontend interface by modifying the components, styles, or layout to align with your design preferences.
+* Additional Features: Extend the application's functionality by adding new features, such as visualizing trend data using charts or implementing search filters.
+* Data Analysis: Utilize the fetched Google Trends data to perform more in-depth analysis, such as identifying patterns, trends, or correlations.
+* Backend Enhancements: Expand the backend by integrating additional APIs or databases to enrich the application's data sources.

 ## 6. License ##
 <p>This project is licensed under the -X- License.</p>